Noach: Genesis chapter 9

+Noahide laws and its applications

 The rabbis interpreted Genesis 9 to set forth seven Noahide laws binding on all people: (1) to set up courts of justice, (2) not to commit idolatry, (3) not to commit blasphemy, (4) not to commit sexual immorality, (5) not to commit bloodshed (see Genesis 9:6), (6) not to commit robbery, and (7) not to eat flesh cut from a living animal (see Genesis 9:4).
 Rabbi Hanina taught that they were also commanded not to consume blood from a living animal.
 Rabbi Leazar taught that they were also commanded not to crossbreed animals.
 Rabbi Simeon taught that they were also commanded not to commit witchcraft.
 Rabbi Joḥanan taught that they were also commanded not to emasculate animals.
 And Rabbi Assi taught that the children of Noah were also prohibited to do anything stated in Deuteronomy 18:10–11: "There shall not be found among you any one that makes his son or his daughter to pass through the fire, one that uses divination, a soothsayer, or an enchanter, or a sorcerer, or a charmer, or one that consults a ghost or a familiar spirit, or a necromancer."
 The Tosefta instructed that Israelites should not tempt anyone to violate a Noahide law.

+Fear

 Rabbi Shimon ben Eleazar deduced from Genesis 9:2 that even a one-day-old child scares small animals but said that the corpse of even the giant Og of Bashan would need to be guarded from weasels and rats.

+Dietary rules

 Rabbi Tanhum ben Hanilai compared the laws of kashrut to the case of a physician who went to visit two patients, one whom the physician judged would live, and the other whom the physician judged would die.
 To the one who would live, the physician gave orders about what to eat and what not to eat.
 On the other hand, the physician told the one who would die to eat whatever the patient wanted.
 Thus, to the nations who were not destined for life in the World to Come, God said in Genesis 9:3, "Every moving thing that lives shall be food for you."
 But to Israel, whom God intended for life in the World to Come, God said in Leviticus 11:2, "These are the living things which you may eat."

 The Gemara noted the paradox that mother's milk is kosher even though it is a product of the mother's blood, which, due to Genesis 9:4, is not kosher.
 In explanation, the Gemara quoted Job 14:4: “Who can bring a pure thing out of an impure?
 Is it not the One?”
 For God can bring a pure thing, such as milk, out of an impure thing, such as blood.